AlayaNetwork/alaya-devdocs/website/docs/alaya-python-sdk.md

 Parameters:

   - `address`: String-The address of the account whose balance is to be checked, in bech32 address format.
 In the Alaya network, addresses starting with `atx` are on the testnest, and those starting with `atp` are on the mainnet (ChainID: 201018) or the development network (ChainID: 201030).
-In the PlatON network, the ones starting with `lax` are on the testnet, and those starting with `lat` are on the mainnet (ChainID: 100) or the development network (ChainID: 210309).
+In the PlatON network,  those starting with `lat` are on the mainnet (ChainID: 100) or the development network (ChainID: 210309).

 Return value: